Kitura/Configuration/README.md

 **NOTE:** The following `relativeFrom` options, `.executable` (default) and `.pwd`, will reference different file system locations if the application is ran from inside Xcode than if it were ran from the command-line.
 You can set a compiler flag, i.e. `-DXCODE`, in your `xcodeproj` and use the flag to change your configuration file loading logic.

+**NOTE:** Because BasePath.project depends on the existence of a Package.swift file somewhere in a parent folder of the executable, changing its location using `swift build --build-path` is not supported
 ### From an `URL`:

 ```swift
 let url = URL(...)
 manager.load(url: url)